Tuesday, 12 August 2025

 The house is gradually getting a much needed clean and tidy, but this has become a far easier task, having gotten rid of a lot of unnecessary clutter since the beginning of the year.
 There are still some items left to sort through, but the difference has been huge, and I'm sure that any time I spend cleaning must have halved.
 This is time which, for me, I am much happier to spend outdoors, especially at this time of year.

 The cats are notable by their absence.
 The warm, sunny weather instantly has them seeking out the shade of the long field grass or a nearby tree.
-I've long since recognised I'm not to worry (too much) when I don't see either of them for hours at a time.
+I've long since recognised that I'm not to worry (too much) when I don't see either of them for hours at a time.
 And I'm sure that will change again just as quickly, once the weather begins to turn.

 For the third year in a row, we celebrated the final day of school with a chippy tea down by the lake.
 It was a balmy summer evening, and unusually quiet there, down by the water's edge.
 I also took a flask with us so we could enjoy a drink (or two) of tea from our enamel mugs.